plone/Products.statusmessages/README.txt

 statusmessages provides an easy way of handling internationalized status messages managed via an BrowserRequest adapter storing status messages in client-side cookies.
-It requires Zope >= 2.10.

 It is quite common to write status messages which should be shown to the user after some action.
 These messages of course should be internationalized.
-As these messages normally are definied in Python code, the common way to i18n-ize these in Zope is to use Zope3 Messages.
+As these messages normally are defined in Python code, the common way to i18n-ize these in Zope is to use Zope3 Messages.
 Messages are complex objects consisting of a translation domain and a default unicode text and might have an additional mapping dict and a distinct id.